Jshulgach/Desktop-Arm/README.md

 # Support the project

-This project is completely open source and free to all, but any help in terms of donations or advice is really appreciated.
+This project is completely open source and free to all.
+Any help or advice is really appreciated.
 Thank you!